GrahamNeal13/UFOs/README.md

 ## Summary:
 ### What can be learned.

 Unfortunately this is not a perfect webpage, the main drawback issue is that the search fields are case sensitive.
 If a user chooses to use capital letters when entering a search for "CO" it will result in an empty data table which we know to be false.
-The place holders do show examples for the user to replicate but not every person using the site may relieve this tiny detail.
+The place holders do show examples for the user to replicate but not every person using the site may realize this tiny detail.

 ![search_error.png](https://github.com/GrahamNeal13/UFOs/blob/main/read_me_img/search_error.png)